 He and his wife, Gayle, have four children and three grandchildren.

 Alderman Reitmeyer has served as a Ward 1 Alderman since April 2000.

-Alderman Reitmeyer currently serves as an Aldermanic Representative to the Planning & Zoning Commission and also volunteers every month at the USO at Lambert Field.
+Alderman Reitmeyer currently serves as an Aldermanic Representative to the Veterans Memorial Commission and also volunteers every month at the USO at Lambert Field.

 BACK TO THE TOP

 Tips for Your Visit to Celebrate St. Peters

 We’re going to have another great Celebrate St. Peters festival in 2019—I hope you can join us!
 Yes, we’re back at 370 Lakeside Park!
 The event will take place Sept.
 20-21 along the lake.

 This year, we’ll have Main Stage headliners Sawyer Brown on Friday evening, and Head East on Saturday evening.
 Bring the kids out to the Community News Family Area on Saturday for the Home Depot Kids Workshop and kids’ entertainer Babaloo.
 And, don’t forget that on both Friday night and all day on Saturday, you can enjoy carnival rides, game booths and local vendors with yummy food and plenty of shopping.
 This year, the Celebrate Stage is in the vendor area with Pete Sigmund starting the entertainment at noon, followed by Wade Trent from 2:30-4:30 p.m.
 Plus, be sure to stay Saturday evening for fireworks over the lake before Head East takes the Main Stage!

 Before you visit, there are a number of things to know to help you get the best experience at Celebrate St. Peters.
 Keep in mind that this year we will have some changes due to this year’s flooding impact on 370 Lakeside Park.
 Here are some tips I hope you find useful: